PetSafe Easy Walk Harness

 Breathing Issues:

-Never use a collar -- always a harness.
-Brachycephalic breeds need a harness that places zero pressure on the throat and airway.
-Front-clip designs with wide chest panels are safest.
+Never use a collar on a brachycephalic breed -- always a harness.
+They need zero pressure on the throat and airway.
+Front-clip designs with wide chest panels are the safest option I've found.

 Joint Problems:

-Use a harness that distributes pressure across the chest rather than concentrating force on the spine and hips.
-Avoid collar-only walking, which can jerk the spine.
-Padded harnesses reduce impact during sudden movements.
+Use a harness that distributes pressure across the chest, not the spine and hips.
+Skip collar-only walking entirely -- the jerking motion can aggravate spinal issues.
+Padded harnesses reduce impact during those sudden squirrel-chasing moments.

 What to Look For: A English Bulldog Buyer's Checklist